 Both survey types protect employees’ data, but there are some key differences to consider.

 In Anonymous surveys, there is no way to see the identity of who is providing feedback, unless a responder provides identifying information in a response (for example, revealing information about their demographics or providing their email address or name).
 Please note that, while administrators are not able to see the identities of users, as long as there are at least five users in a Group, administrators can view data by Saved Group or Attributes.

 In Confidential surveys, responders’ email addresses can be disclosed to Super Admins, and Super Admins only, via an API integration or our export tool.
-Identifying information for this survey type is not visible inside of TINYpulse.
+Identifying information for this survey type is not visible inside of Limeade Listening.

 For other administrators and managers, the Confidential survey works exactly like an Anonymous survey.
 These users will not be able to see any identifying information.

 Want to know who needs additional training in a certain area?
 Curious as to who is interested in joining a company sports league?
-All of this and more can be asked with our Visible surveys, a public survey that allows Admins to see respondents’ identities in TINYpulse.
+All of this and more can be asked with our Visible surveys, a public survey that allows Admins to see respondents’ identities in Limeade Listening.
 Employees will still not see who left what Response, even in the Shareback Report.

 How do I know if a survey is Anonymous, Confidential, or Visible?